 The libraries are equipped for wireless Internet access.
 Facilities in the Z. Smith Reynolds Library include "The Bridge," a new collaborative service between Information Systems and the library.
 Faculty, students and staff can bring their university issued laptops for repair.
 The space also offers a multimedia lab and mini video studio.
 The library has ten group study rooms that are equipped with SmartBoard technology.
 These rooms can be booked online at zsr.wfu.edu/studyrooms.
-In addition, 90 locking study carrels located throughout the Reynolds stacks may be reserved by graduate students and faculty.
+In addition, 90 locking study carrels located throughout the Reynolds stacks may be reserved by graduate students On the fourth floor of the Reynolds wing, a 120 seat auditorium hosts lectures and DVD viewings and the adjacent Media Center contains a browsable collection of nearly 10,000 DVDs and equipment to view them individually or in groups.

-The libraries are open continuously during the fall and spring semesters 24 hours a day from Sunday through Thursday.
-When the Z. Smith Reyonlds Library is not on a 24 hour schedule, two 24-hour study rooms are available located near the entrance to the library and may be accessed by keycard when the library is closed.
+The libraries are open continuously during the fall and spring semesters, 24 hours a day from 10 a.m., Sunday morning through Friday at 7 p.m.
+Saturday the library is open an additional 9 hours.
+There are two 24-hour study rooms located near the entrance to the library that may be accessed by keycard any-time, including when the library is closed.
 The study room on one side of the Z. Smith Reynolds Library houses a Starbucks.